-Title IX of the Education Amendments of 1972 and the implementing regulations 34 CFR Part 105 (barring discrimination on the basis of sex); Contact information for the Title IX Coordinator:
+Title IX of the Education Amendments of 1972 and the implementing regulations 34 CFR Part 105 (barring discrimination on the basis of sex).
+Additional information for Title IV is available on paper format and on the School's Campus Security Report (online at ntinow.edu/csr.pdf).
+Contact information for the Title IX Coordinator:

-• Ashley Ziebart, Director of Financial Aid 51 US RTE 1, Scarborough, ME 04074, 207-883-5130
+Ashley Barnett, Director of Financial Aid 51 US RTE 1, Scarborough, ME 04074, 207-883-5130